seanwongdev/To-do-List/README.md

 - Localstorage to save the data between page reloads

 **Getting Started**
-since you need parcel for this.. just run
+since you need parcel for this.. just run in your terminal
-1. "npm parcel install -D"  # to install parcel
+1. "npm parcel install -D"
-2. npm run start # to start the localhost
+2. "npm run start"

 Open http://localhost:1234 with your browser to see the result.